gta191977649/NPC-HLC-Enhanced/npc_hlc/README.md

 The list of all functions exported by NPC HLC:
 ```
-enableHLCForNPC (npc, walkspeed, accuracy, drivespeed)
+enableHLCForNPC (npc, walkspeed, accuracy, drivespeed) 开启NPC功能

-Server-only function
+Server-only function 服务器端函数

 Enables high-level control functionality for the specified ped.
 This is the first function which must be called before using other functions on the ped.

     npc: The ped you want to enable the HLC for
     walkspeed: Walking speed of the ped.
 Can be "walk", "run", "sprint" and "sprintfast".
-Default value: "run"
+Default value: "run" 移动速度
     accuracy: Weapon accuracy of the ped.
 Can range from 0 (worst) to 1 (best).
-Default value: 1
+Default value: 1 武器精准度
     drivespeed: Maximum driving speed of the ped.
 Measured in GTA velocity units.
-Default value: 40/180
+Default value: 40/180 驾驶速度

 Returns true if HLC was enabled for the ped, false if it is already enabled or invalid arguments were given.
 ```

 ```
-disableHLCForNPC (npc)
+disableHLCForNPC (npc) 关闭NPC攻

-Server-only function
+Server-only function 服务器端函数

 Disables high-level control functionality for specified ped.
 After doing so, you cannot use other HLC functions on the ped unless you re-enable it using enableHLCForNPC.